Philippines men's national beach handball team

 The Philippines national beach handball team is the national team of the Philippines.
 It takes part in international beach handball competitions and is governed by the Philippine Handball Federation.

+History

 Nicknamed the "Amigos", the men's national team was formed shortly prior to the 2017 Southeast Asian Beach Handball Championship which was hosted at home in Dumaguete.
 The team finished third overall but secure a win against eventual champions Vietnam.
 The team was coached by Joanna Franquelli.

 Franqueilli later led the squad at the 2018 International Beach Handball Grand Prix in Shandong, China where the national team reached at least the semifinal and the 2019 Asian Beach Handball Championship where the national team finished 8th place out of 12 teams in their competition debut.

 They won a bronze medal at the 2019 Southeast Asian Games and a silver medal at the 2021 Southeast Asian Games.

+The team won the 2025 Southeast Asian Beach Handball Championship title defeating Vietnam in the final.